streicherlouw/fastai2_jetson_nano/README.md

 Fastai V2 presents some unique installation challenges for users of the Nvidia Jetson Nano.
 The GPU acceleration used by fastai V2 require pytorch to have been compiled with MAGMA support, and the default pytorch wheels provided by Nvidia are not built with MAGMA.
 Dusty_nv from Nvidia explains the reasoning behind this choice [here](https://forums.developer.nvidia.com/t/pytorch-for-jetson-nano-version-1-5-0-now-available/72048/201).
 This means that to use fastai V2 on the jetson nano, both MAGMA and pytorch needs to be rebuilt from source on the nano.

-With a reasonably fast SD card, following the process should take about 12-14 hours.
-The build process is fully scripted, so it can be run unattended overnight.
+With a reasonably fast SD card, the process below should take about 12-14 hours to complete.
+As the build process is fully scripted, it can be run unattended overnight.
 This work builds on the installation instructions for fastai V1 for the jetson nano written by [Bharat Kunwar](https://github.com/brtknr/fastai-jetson-nano).

 # Step 1: Flash Jetpack 4.4
 Flash an SD card with Jetpack 4.4 as described on https://developer.nvidia.com/embedded/jetpack and complete the initial setup of username and password using a screen and keyboard connected directly to the jetson.
 My jetson did not work reliably with a 4K screen.
 Use an HD screen or TV if you have similar problems.